Women’s

 Lab Testing & Supplements Overview

-- Four different formats of lab tests and the benefits and limitations of each kind
+- Understand the different types of lab testing methods (blood, urine, stool, saliva), including the benefits and limitations of each

 Lecture 1: Lab Testing Part 1: Introduction to Basic Lab Testing